-According to the new domestic cricket calendar, the Indian limited-overs domestic competition will have a total of 169 matches in the upcoming season.
+As per the domestic cricket calendar released by BCCI on July 3, the Indian limited-overs domestic competition will have a total of 169 matches in the upcoming season.

 Just like the Ranji Trophy, the Vijay Hazare Trophy will have 38 teams being divided into three Elite Groups - A, B and C and one Plate Group.
 Group A and B will have nine teams each while Group C and Plate Group will feature 10 teams each.